dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 ## Tables
 Tables provide a great way to present complex information and can help the content be more scannable for users, too.

-There are many ways to construct a table, like row spanning and cell splitting.
-Make sure the content is clear, concise, and presented well on the web page (like avoiding awkward word wrapping).
+There are many ways to construct a table, such as row spanning and cell splitting.
+The content should be clear, concise, and presented well on the web page (for example, avoid awkward word wrapping).

 Guidelines for making tables are:
 - Introduce the table with a heading or, if it's within the text, as a complete sentence or as a sentence fragment followed by a colon.